juicedata/juicefs/docs/en/reference/command_reference.md

 - `[/PREFIX]`: Optional, a prefix for the source and destination paths that can be used to limit the synchronization to only data in certain paths.

 :::note
 If you want to express the concept of a folder in `SRC` or `DST`, please make sure that the path ends with "/" or "\" , otherwise it will be considered as the prefix of the object name.
-Another thing to note is that we don't sync empty directories.
 :::

 #### Options